ankitdasgit/DataMigrationScript-Mysql-to-ElasticSearch/README.md

-This Python script for how to migrate data from a MySQL database table to Elasticsearch and visualize it using Kibana.
+This Python script for how to migrate data from a MySQL database to Elasticsearch and visualize it using Kibana.

 ## Prerequisites
-1. install elasticsearch and kibana and configure in your machine
+1. install elasticsearch and kibana and configure in your machine(save your elasticsearch username and password)

 Before running the script, ensure you have the following installed: